Russia’s Manchester and third capital

 Yekaterinburg offers for industrial companies all the necessary infrastructure to attractive conditions, especially in comparison with Moscow and St. Petersburg.

-Yekaterinburg was founded on the will of Peter the Great in 1723, together with the construction of a massive iron-making plant, the one of the largest at that time in Russia and Europe.
-Iron, steel and copper produced in Yekaterinburg were exported to other countries and used, for example, to build some of the world’s most famous landmarks – the Houses of Parliament in London, the Eiffel Tower in Paris and New York’s Statue of Liberty.
+Iron, steel and copper produced in Yekaterinburg were exported to other countries and used, for example, in building some of the world’s most famous landmarks – the Houses of Parliament in London and the Eiffel Tower in Paris.

-In 2018, Yekaterinburg counts 1.4 million people, and is in this regard the fourth largest city in Russia after Moscow, St. Petersburg and Novosibirsk.
-In administrative terms, it’s the capital of the surrounding Sverdlovsk Region and of the Ural Federal District uniting in total six regions with a population of 12 million people.
+In 2019, Yekaterinburg has a population of 1.4 million people and is, in this regard, the fourth largest city in Russia, behind Moscow, St. Petersburg and Novosibirsk.
+In administrative terms, it’s the capital of the surrounding Sverdlovsk Region and the Ural Federal District composed of, in total, six regions with a population of 12 million people.

-Yekaterinburg is the safest city in Russia according to the nationwide poll conducted by Zoom Market in 2018.
-Moscow came second, while Kazan and Novosibirsk took third and fourth place respectively.
+According to a nationwide poll conducted by Zoom Market in 2018, Yekaterinburg is the safest major cities in Russia.
+Moscow came second, while Kazan and Novosibirsk took third and fourth place, respectively.
 Sociologists asked participants to rate the safety of their home city on a scale of one to ten.

-Since 2010 Yekaterinburg hosts annually INNOPROM, a major International Industrial Fair with visitors from over 100 countries.
+Since 2010, Yekaterinburg annually hosts INNOPROM, an International Industrial Fair with 50,000 visitors from over 100 countries.

 Yekaterinburg is the administrative center of Sverdlovsk Region.
 The region’s industrial core competences are mining, metallurgy, pipe production, mechanical engineering and heavy machinery.
 The region accounts for 40% of the country’s total industrial output, holding a significant share in production of copper, titanium, steel pipes, ferrous alloys, locomotives and railroad freight cars.
 The profiles of leading local companies illustrate the structure.